 Fertilize your planting hole

 Before you actually put your plant in the hole, dig down an extra few inches and put in a couple of handfuls of compost (food), some crushed eggshells (calcium – helps ward off blossom end rot), a tablespoon of Epsom salts (magnesium – production of fruit) and a couple of aspirin (helps ward off fungus).
+Don’t forget the trace minerals.
+A little Azomite goes a long way to making your tomato plant healthy and you healthy too.
 Cover with an inch or two of dirt then plant your tomato plant.
 This is food for your tomato to grow into.

 Tomatoes are heavy feeders.
 They grow quickly so they need a lot of nutrients to grow strong and healthy.
-Don’t forget to side dress with fertilizer, compost, worm castings or compost tea every two weeks.
-Add in a tablespoon of epsom salts when you side dress.
+Don’t forget to side dress with fertilizer, compost, worm castings, compost tea, or Fish & Seaweed Fertilizer every two weeks.
+Add in a tablespoon of Epsom salts when you side dress.
 Tomatoes like magnesium.

 Leave plenty of space for your awesome Tomatoes To Grow

 Tomatoes need plenty of space to breathe.
 First, because they get quite big, especially the indeterminate varieties.
 And they need a lot of air circulation.
 They need to be able to dry quickly when they get wet from rain or dew so fungus and diseases do not grow.
 They also need all the sun they can get to have the energy to produce their fruit.